Frasier: Sets and settings

 Another of the primary sets was the radio studio at KACL from which Frasier broadcasts his show.
 The studio itself consists of two rooms: the broadcast booth and the control room.
 A section of the corridor outside of the booth was also built (visible through the windows at the back of the studio) and could be shot from the side to view the corridor itself.
 The set was designed based on ABC's then-brand-new radio studios in Los Angeles which the production designer visited.
 Technical elements such as the microphones were regularly updated to conform with the latest technology.
 Although the studio set lacked a "front" wall (the fourth wall), one was built for occasional use in episodes with certain moments shot from behind the broadcast desk, rather than in front of it as usual.

 The producers wanted to have a gathering place outside of home and work where the characters could meet.
 After a trip to Seattle, and seeing the many burgeoning coffee shops, the production designer suggested to producers that they use a coffee shop.
-Unlike many of the relatively modern coffee shop designs prevalent in Seattle, the production designer opted for a more warm and inviting style which would appear more established and traditional.
+Unlike many of the relatively modern coffee shop designs prevalent in Seattle, the production designer opted for a more warm and inviting style that would appear more established and traditional.
 Stools were specifically omitted to avoid any similarity to the bar on Cheers.
 Several Los Angeles coffee shops were used for reference.
 A bookcase was added on the back wall, suggesting patrons could grab a book and read while they enjoyed their coffee.
 The show used three versions of the interior set depending on how much space other sets for each episode required.
 If space for the full set was not available, a smaller version that omitted the tables closest to the audience could be used.
 If space for that set was lacking, a small section of the back of the cafe at the top of the steps could be set up under the audience bleachers.
 A set was also used on occasion for the exterior patio.